Home » Our Impact

 Federal Advocacy and Outreach

 • The BIE funded Navajo Prep’s request to implement HVAC in five dormitories at $2,589,233.00.
-However, the BIE has been unable to secure a project manager, and this project remains incomplete.
 The Navajo Nation has supported Navajo Prep’s request to implement the project; this request and all paperwork were submitted by the Navajo Nation to the BIE in June 2024.

 • 2025: Grant has been awarded